fab13n/metalua/src/tilo/readme.md

 Nullable or optional types
 --------------------------

-The type system s intended to catch nil-indexing errors: those are an important proportion of type errors, and although languages descending from Algol traditionally don't try to catch them, languages of the ML family do it soundly, and without requiring much additional bookkeeping from their users.
+The type system is intended to catch nil-indexing errors: those make up an important proportion of type errors, and although languages descending from Algol traditionally don't try to catch them, languages of the ML family have been doing soundly since the early 70's, without requiring much additional bookkeeping from their users.

-This means that to be usable, the type system will require either a "nullable" modifier "?", as in "`?number`", or a union type, as in "`nil|number`".
+This means that to be usable, the type system will require either a "nullable" modifier `?`, as in `?number`, or a union type, as in `nil|number`.
 The latter seems more satisfying intellectually, but it remains to be seen whether it's worth it in terms of type complexity.

-To support nullable types, one needs a deconstructor, a language feature which guarantees that a given instance of a nullable type isn't null.
-Since we don't want to extend Lua, this will be done by recognizing the pattern `if E==nil then ... end` and its variants: the versions in `else` or `elseif` clauses and the shorter `if E then` when E can't be `false`.
+To support nullable types, we need a deconstructor: a language feature which guarantees that a given instance of a nullable type isn't null.
+Since we don't want to extend Lua, this will be done by recognizing the pattern `if E==nil then ... end` and its variants: the versions in `else` or `elseif` clauses, and the shorter `if E then` when E can't be `false`.
 Pathological use cases will have to remain dynamically typed.